jszmajda/blog/code/_posts/2011-12-13-testing-rails-memory-usage-with-valgrind.md

 We've been having some trouble running out of memory on our production servers ever since we upgraded our app to Rails 3.1 and Ruby 1.9.2 (p290).
-Servers will gradually use up all the memory on our (m1.large) servers (7.5Gb of RAM) over the course of 24 hours or so.
+Our unicorn processes will gradually use up all the memory on our (m1.large) servers (7.5Gb) over the course of 24 hours or so.

 Today one of our developers came across some topics ([1][1], [2][2]) on StackOverflow, as well as a [post on HN][3] that mentioned it might be a